Symplectic foliated fillings of sphere cotangent bundles: Introduction

-As previously mentioned, we study foliated fillings that are strong symplectic.
+Our results cover both weak and strong symplectic foliations, which are defined as follows.
 A codimension-one foliation $\F$ in an odd-dimensional manifold $M$ is called {\em strong symplectic} if there is a closed two-form on $M$ that restricts to a symplectic form on the leaves of the foliation.
-The terminology is to distinguish it from a {\em weak symplectic foliation}, on which there is a two-form that restricts to a symplectic form on leaves, but is not required to be closed.
-In the case of $3$-folds with a codimension one foliation, tautness of the foliation is equivalent to the existence of a strong symplectic form.
-It is reasonable to expect that the strong symplectic condition is the analogue of tautness in higher dimensions.
-From an analytic point of view, the condition is necessary for Gromov compactness to hold, since the cohomological condition gives a common bound in the energy of homologous holomorphic curves tangent to different leaves.
+In case of a {\em weak symplectic foliation}, there is a two-form that restricts to a symplectic form on leaves, but is not required to be closed.

 A filling is {\em minimal} if it does not have any embedded symplectic sphere in a leaf whose self-intersection in the leaf is $-1$.
-We will show that if there exists such a sphere, it is always part of an $\bS^1$-family and it can be blown down, see Proposition \ref{prop:p1nbhd}.
+In case of strong symplectic foliations, an exceptional sphere is part of an $\bS^1$-family of exceptional spheres, and it can be blown down (Proposition \ref{prop:blowdown}).
+Consequently an arbitrary filling can be transformed to a minimal filling.
+A corresponding result is not available in the weak symplectic case.

-\begin{theorem} Let $(\bS^3,\F_{reeb})$ be the Reeb foliation.
-Any minimal strong symplectic filling of the sphere cotangent bundle $\bS(T^*\F_{reeb})$ is symplectic deformation equivalent to the disk cotangent bundle $\bD (T^*\F_{reeb})$. \end{theorem} Theorem \ref{thm:reeb} is proved in Section \ref{subsec:surgery}.
+\begin{theorem} Let $(\bS^3,\F_{Reeb})$ be the Reeb foliation.
+Any minimal strong symplectic filling of the sphere cotangent bundle $\bS(T^*\F_{Reeb})$ is symplectic deformation equivalent to the disk cotangent bundle $\bD (T^*\F_{Reeb})$. \end{theorem}